-With the Discover it® Student Cash Back card, you can earn a hearty 5% cash back in rotating categories, as long as you activate each quarter.
+With the Discover it® Student Cash Back card, you can earn a hearty 5% cash back in rotating categories, up to the quarterly maximum, as long as you activate each quarter.
 The rotating categories may include purchases at gas stations, Amazon.com, grocery stores or restaurants.
 For all other purchases you'll earn 1% cash back automatically.

 Cool features: Discover will automatically match all the cash back you've earned at the end of your first year, no matter how much it was.
 This card also has a "good grade rewards" program.
 If you maintain at least a 3.0 GPA, you'll get a $20 statement credit at the end of each school year, for up to the next five years.
 In addition, you'll get 0% intro APR on purchases for your first 6 months of having the card.
 That's a good time to make a larger purchase, such as school books or apartment furniture—as long as you pay off the amount in full before the promotional period ends (otherwise you'll be charged the standard interest rate).

 Best Card for Rewards Points: Citi Rewards+SM Student Card